 Core focus – Product marketing helps you to focus on what you do best

 Entrepreneurs want to have their companies on the cover pages of major publications.
 Public relations can be used to create breakthrough moments.
 PR is a vital tool for building successful businesses in today’s business environment.
 While big companies can afford to pay exorbitant prices to big PR agencies to handle their PR matters, bootstrapped startups may not have those capabilities.

-Securing strong PR is not easy, it requires dedicated efforts.
+Securing good PR is not easy.
+On the contrary, it requires dedicated efforts.
 PR incorporates various programs designed to improve a company’s image and the product it offers.
 You can use this tool to tell stories about your business.
-We always encourage startups to figure out story angles for a strong PR strategy.
-If you are a company struggling with positioning your message in the market and getting press mentions, we welcome you to try our startup-centred PR service packages where PR experts with years of success can help you out.
+We always encourage startups to figure out story angles for a robust PR strategy.

 A PR strategy plays an important role in your new company’s promotional strategy.
 It is one of the most appropriate methods to communicate and interact with the market.